-This Code of Conduct has been approved by the Board of Directors of Centene Corporation.
-It is applicable to all persons employed by Centene Corporation and each of its subsidiaries worldwide (collectively "Centene" or "the Company").
+This Code of Conduct (Code) has been approved by the Board of Directors of Centene Corporation.
+It is applicable to all directors, officers, and persons employed by Centene Corporation and each of its subsidiaries worldwide (collectively, "Centene" or "the Company").
+It also applies to our subcontractors, vendors, stakeholders and other interested parties.

-It is the policy of the Company to conduct its business affairs in accordance with the standards and rules of ethical business conduct and to abide by applicable laws, both in letter and spirit.
-In this, there is no room for compromise.
+It is Centene's policy to conduct its business affairs in accordance with the standards and rules of ethical business conduct and to abide by applicable laws.